Disability Tax Credit Stays up in ASD Debate of Medical Community

-Recent events have uncovered a long simmering debate within the scientific/medical community regarding the nature of autism spectrum disorder (ASD).
+Recent events have uncovered a long-simmering debate within the scientific/medical community regarding the nature of autism spectrum disorder (ASD).
 The debate centers around whether ASD is a medical issue or a mental health issue.
-David Rettew M.D., writing on the website for the magazine Psychology Today, takes a look at the issue and comes down on the side of mental health issue.
+David Rettew M.D., writing on the website for the magazine Psychology Today, takes a look at the issue and comes down on the side of mental health issues.

 For many, autism just seems more intrinsically “biological” than many other conditions.
 With closer scrutiny, however, it is easy to find holes in these distinctions… even though there seems something quite medical about autism, we still have been unsuccessful in identifying the specific processes in the brain that underlie the condition, similar to more classic psychiatric disorders.